bshurick/production-demo/README.md

 # Production Data Science
-A demonstration for Data Scientists of how to create and test a production machine learning model, from notebook to completed python package and hosted inference service.
+A demonstration for Data Scientists of how to create and test a production machine learning model, from notebook to completed python package, hosted inference service, and continuous integration and deployment pipelines.

 ## Table of Contents
 * [What is this package?](#what-is-this-package)